Skip to content

 7. Precision of a measurement relates to:

-8. A continuous independent variable (e.g. time) is often best displayed using:
+8. A continuous independent variable (for example time) is often best displayed using:

 9. A bar chart is often appropriate when: